pvasek/kudu-wiki/WebJobs-API.md

     POST /api/triggeredwebjobs/{job name}/run

-**To run with arguments use the arguments parameters that will be added to the script when invoked**
+**To run with arguments use the arguments parameters that will be added to the script when invoked.
+It also gets passed to the WebJob as the `WEBJOBS_COMMAND_ARGUMENTS` environment variable.**

     POST /api/triggeredwebjobs/{job name}/run?arguments={arguments}